FAC8/READMES/Git-And-GitHub-READMEs.md

 When multiple people are collaborating on a project, it’s really hard to keep track of who changed what, and to keep track of the revisions that took place.
 GitHub takes care of this problem by keeping track of all the changes that have been pushed to the repository.

-GitHub isn’t just for developers
-All this talk about how GitHub is ideal for programmers may have you believing that they are the only ones who will find it useful.
-Although it’s a lot less common, GitHub can actually be used for any types of files – so if you have a team that is constantly making changes to a word document, you can actually use GitHub as your version control system.
-This practice isn’t common as there are better alternatives, but keep it in mind.

-Now that you know what GitHub is all about, are you ready to get started?
-Head over to GitHub.com and be sure to check out their help pages after signing up.

 #### GitHub isn’t just for developers
 All this talk about how GitHub is ideal for programmers may have you believing that they are the only ones who will find it useful.
 Although it’s a lot less common, GitHub can actually be used for any types of files – so if you have a team that is constantly making changes to a word document, you can actually use GitHub as your version control system.
 This practice isn’t common as there are better alternatives, but keep it in mind.